 4. The technology reverses into some new state (for example when it reaches its extreme.

-In McLuhan’s example of the car, in The Laws of Technology, it enhances speed and our ability to cover distance.
+In McLuhan’s example of the car, in The Laws of Media, it enhances speed and our ability to cover distance.
 It retrieves the idea of chivalry or ‘the knights of the road’ (take a look at the images of the car in the ‘20s and ‘30s).
 It obsolesces the horse.
 And it reverses into congestion and the traffic jam.

 So what does the coronavirus do?